jmfergeau/hugo.386/README.md

 ## [Test it on live here! (v1)](//hugo386.netlify.app/)

 **Note:** A new version based on Bootstrap 4 is in the making with a slightly different design.
 It's still in beta but you can test it by fetching [the v3 branch](https://gitlab.com/jmfergeau/hugo.386/-/tree/v3) instead of the master.
 Don't use it in production yet, though.
+[You can test it here!](//hugo386v3.netlify.app/)

 ![Example of Hugo blog with the theme](images/screenshot.png)